DemoMan444/BattleNox/README.md

 ## How to run

 1. Git clone

 2. To open this project, install Editor version 2021.3.23f1.

+3. Under Assets/Scenes click Main to load the game

+4. Click Play and enjoy!

 ## How to play

 Collect mana near stones, use it to summon skeletons and heal yourself